isan26/reqmate/README.md

 ### Factory

-We can use the retry mechanisms by either creating the correct retry using the `RetryFactory` or by instantiating the especific retry classes ourselves.
-This retry mechanism can be reused with another promises as we will see.
+Retry mechanisms can be created using the `RetryFactory` or by directly instantiating specific retry classes.
+These mechanisms can also be repurposed for other promises.

-Creating a Retry object of type polling with the Factory.
-Objects of type timed can also be created.
+Here's how you can create a Polling-type Retry object using the Factory:

 ```typescript
 import RetryFactory from 'reqmate/retry/RetryFactory';